ovh/cds/docs/content/gettingstarted/step_by_step_build_tag_release.md

 ### 7 - Create a tag

 * Select the pipeline 'build-pipeline', then click on the sidebar 'Add a pipeline'
-* Create a new pipeline, then select the application 'my-java-app'
+* Create a new pipeline named 'create-tag', then select the application 'my-java-app'
 * We don't need an environment, neither plaform for create a tag, Click on 'Finish'
 * Edit the pipeline 'create-tag'
 * Click on Edit as Code button, then paste that code: